esbuild/community-plugins/README.md

 * [esbuild-plugin-browserify-adapter](https://github.com/m90/esbuild-plugin-browserify-adapter): An adapter to use existing Browserify transforms as esbuild plugins.
 * [esbuild-plugin-browserslist](https://github.com/nihalgonsalves/esbuild-plugin-browserslist): Configure esbuild targets based on a browserslist query.
 * [esbuild-plugin-cache](https://github.com/dalcib/esbuild-plugin-cache): A plugin to cache http/https modules.
 It works with [import-maps](https://github.com/WICG/import-maps).
+* [esbuild-plugin-clear](https://github.com/DasRed/esbuild-plugin-clear): A plugin to clear a directory.
 * [esbuild-plugin-d.ts](https://github.com/Floffah/esbuild-plugin-d.ts): ESBuild convenience plugin for compiling typescript definitions along with javascript
 * [esbuild-plugin-filelastmodified](https://github.com/g45t345rt/esbuild-plugin-filelastmodified): A plugin to replace `__fileLastModified__` with the actual time the file has been modified.
 * [esbuild-plugin-flow](https://github.com/dalcib/esbuild-plugin-flow): A plugin to strip types for Flow files using flow-remove-types package.